 Our Top Picks

-GE’s 17.3-cubic foot Frost-Free Upright Freezer has plenty of space to load up with meat, ice cream, and frozen veggies.
-The interior is well organized to help you keep track of inventory, with two adjustable shelves in the midsection, a fixed shelf at the top with a shallow drawer beneath, another fixed shelf in the lower section with two deep drawers beneath, and four bins attached to the door.
+GE’s 17.3-cubic-foot Frost-Free model has plenty of space to load up with meat, ice cream, and frozen veggies.
+The interior is well organized to help keep track of inventory, with two adjustable shelves in the midsection, a fixed shelf at the top with a shallow drawer beneath, another fixed shelf in the lower section with two deep drawers beneath, and four bins attached to the door.

-The Whirlpool 17.7-cubic foot Frost-Free Upright Freezer provides ample room to store bulk meat purchases or to preserve the harvest from your backyard garden.
-The reversible door allows you to customize the direction it opens to fit the location.
+The Whirlpool 17.7-cubic-foot Frost-free Upright Freezer provides ample room to store bulk meat purchases or to preserve the harvest from a backyard garden.
+The reversible door allows customizing the direction it opens to fit the location.
 Organize everything on four adjustable shelves, a deep bottom drawer, and six door-mounted bins.

 This unit also features LED interior lighting and electronic temperature controls, including a Fast Freeze mode to quickly drop the freezer temperature.
-Frost-free means that you will never have to empty the freezer to thaw ice buildup.
+Frost-free means that the freezer may never need to be emptied to thaw ice buildup.

-Frigidaire’s 16-cubic foot Frost-Free Upright Freezer is perfect for a large family without a lot of space to spare.
+Frigidaire’s 16-cubic-foot Frost-Free Upright Freezer is perfect for a large family without a lot of floor space to spare.
 It offers a variety of ways to organize the interior on four adjustable shelves, a deep bottom bin, and five bins on the interior of the door.

 Frigidaire’s unique cooling system constantly circulates cold air throughout the freezer with smart sensing technology that adjusts airflow to maintain a uniform temperature.
-It also features bright interior LED lights, door ajar alarm that audibly alerts you if the door is left open or the temperature rises, floor-projected power on indicator, and internal dial temperature control.
+It also features bright interior LED lights, a door ajar alarm that audibly alerts if the door is left open or the temperature rises, floor-projected power-on indicator, and internal dial temperature control.

-This unit also features a step-to-open door that makes it easy to load up when your arms are full.
+One of the features that’s great for garage spaces is the step-to-open door that makes it easy to open up when arms are full.
 Even in extreme temperatures between 0 and 110 degrees Fahrenheit, this garage freezer operates efficiently.
 Heavy-duty casters allow for easy movement when needed.

-The GE 21.3-cubic foot Frost-Free Upright Freezer is the largest capacity residential upright freezer available.
+The GE 21.3-cubic-foot Frost-free Upright Freezer is the largest capacity residential upright freezer available.
 There are plenty of ways to organize the space as well.
-This unit features four adjustable shelves, an oversized bottom bin, and four full-width inner door-mounted bins to easily organize up to 700 pounds of meat, produce, and frozen treats.
+This unit features four adjustable shelves, an oversize bottom bin, and four full-width inner door-mounted bins to easily organize up to 700 pounds of meat, produce, and frozen treats.